 But there may have been times when he ran too.
 We are told very little about his actual life and day to day activities.
 Even John tell us the purpose of his gospel was to convince us to believe in Jesus as our savior, not to tell us what he ate or if he ran to work.
 He wrote, “And there are also many other things which Jesus did, which if they were written in detail, I suppose that even the world itself would not contain the books that would be written” (Jn 21:25).

 St. Paul mentions running quite a bit.
 He uses it as a metaphor for living the Christian life.
 We must run the race, he says.
 He refers to Olympic runners who run for a leafy laurel which will wither and fall off in a few days.
 How much more should we run the race to win the crown of eternal life (1 Cor.
 9:24; Heb.
 12:1).
 Olympic runners ran stark naked so as not to be tripped up or slowed down by his robes.
 Paul tells us to cast aside any encumbrance — like sin — that will keep us from winning the race.
 He is right!

 Sometimes I wish the biblical authors had written more — for my curiosity’s sake.
 I wish Luke had told us more details of the discussion on the road to Emmaus or what Peter and Paul talked about for two weeks alone in Jerusalem.
 Maybe that is just my own problem since I’ve always had an insatiable curiosity.

 When I get to heaven I am going to RUN up to Jesus and after I worship him and thank him for my salvation — I am going to ask him if he ever ran.
-And since I will want to explore heaven, I might as him if he like to go out for a run.
-Well, maybe.
+And since I will want to explore heaven (and I will have new knees), I might as him if he would like to go out for a run and show me around.
+Well, maybe…